 Not really, but it’s a catchy headline, isn’t it?
 I ran across an old article about rebalancing portfolios published by Vanguard in 2015, and it piqued my interest.
 Anytime I read things of a technical nature, I try to figure out an easy way of explaining them.
-I can talk about standard deviation, correlation and the various constraints of portfolio rebalancing, but I suspect no one really wants to hear about that right?.
-When I read this article I immediately thought of a fairly simple way to think about portfolio rebalancing – a compass.
-If you asked my wife she’d tell you I thought of a compass because I have a one-track mind and some of my college buddies and I just returned from a hiking trip in Grand Teton National Park.
+I can talk about standard deviation, correlation, and the various constraints of portfolio rebalancing, but I suspect no one really wants to hear about that, right?
+When I read this article, I immediately thought of a fairly simple way to think about portfolio rebalancing – a compass.
+If you asked my wife, she’d tell you I thought of a compass because I have a one-track mind, and some of my college buddies and I just returned from a hiking trip in Grand Teton National Park.
 While she is undoubtedly correct, I still think the metaphor holds true.
-Follow along if you will.
+Follow along, if you will.

 It stands to reason that a 4-day, 3-night backpacking trip would involve some planning and preparation.
-That’s 4 days with no electricity, plumbing, kitchens, or any other modern convenience.
-It also makes sense that there is a good bit of gear that will be needed for a trip like this.
+That’s four days with no electricity, plumbing, kitchens, or any other modern convenience.
+It also makes sense that a good bit of gear will be needed for a trip like this.
 However, there is no amount of preparation or gear that can fully prepare you for everything that you may encounter in the backcountry because nature is unpredictable.
 That’s not to say you just wing it and hope for the best; quite the opposite, in fact.
-You prepare and you expect the unexpected.
+You prepare, and you expect the unexpected.
 In order to help ensure everyone’s safety and enjoyment, there are three things that are vital to have on the trail:

 - A Plan